Anesthesiology Update 2027

 • Methadone in clinical care

 In addition to being presented live in person and streamed live online, all sessions will be recorded and placed in the online course library, enabling registrants to view them at their convenience.
 Recordings will be available for viewing for 6 months after the conclusion of the course.
 All live streaming and recorded sessions are eligible for AMA PRA Category 1 Credits™ and other relevant credits, up to the approved maximum.
-(Note: Evaluations must be completed within 30 days in order to receive CME credit.)
+(Note: Evaluations must be completed within 60 days of the conclusion of the course to receive CME credit.)

 Developed and Offered By: